CONNECT-Solution/CONNECT/README.md

         $ cd <CONNECT_CLONE_DIR>/Product/Install

 Next, copy install.properties to local.install.properties and update with your local information.
-Generally this just specifying where you want GlassFish to install.
+Generally this is just specifying a password for mysql.

 		$ cp install.properties local.install.properties